-Importation of marijuana to Florida is a serious violation of both state and federal law.
+Marijuana smuggling is a serious violation of both state and federal law.
 Cannabis is still a Schedule I Controlled Substance and, according to Florida Statute 893.13, “a person may not bring into this state any controlled substance.”
 Importing cannabis products is a third-degree felony, punishable by up to five years in prison, plus probation and a fine of up to $5,000.
-Bringing in large amounts of marijuana can trigger “trafficking in cannabis” charges, with mandatory minimum prison sentences of three to 15 years in prison– up to a maximum of 30 years.
+Bringing in large amounts of marijuana can trigger “trafficking in cannabis” or marijuana smuggling charges, with mandatory minimum prison sentences of three to 15 years in prison, up to a maximum of 30 years.

-Importation of cannabis charges can have very serious consequences.
+The importation of cannabis can have very serious consequences.
 If you’ve been charged with drug crimes in Florida, you’ll want the best criminal defense attorney you can get.
 Consider the Orlando criminal defense team at the Rivas Law Firm.
-Call (407) 349-4211 for a free consultation.
+Call 407-644-2466 for a free consultation.

 Depending on the amount of cannabis involved, state charges may include “possession with intent to sell” or “drug trafficking.”
 Possession with intent to sell up to 25 pounds of marijuana is a second-degree felony punishable by up to 15 years in prison.
 Prosecutors bring trafficking charges in cases involving more than 25 pounds of marijuana.
 A conviction carries mandatory minimum sentences:

-Both state and federal sentences may be much more severe if the crime involved violence, injuries, or guns.
+Both state and federal sentences may be much more severe if the crime involves violence, injuries, or guns.

 Florida Drug Crimes Defense